-As of December 31, 2018, we had federal and state tax net operating loss carryforwards, or NOLs, of approximately \$87.3 million, which begin to expire in 2028 unless utilized.
-The deferred tax assets were fully offset by a valuation allowance as of December 31, 2018 and 2017, and no income tax benefit has been recognized in our consolidated statements of operations.
+As of December 31, 2019, we had federal tax net operating loss carryforwards, or NOLs, of approximately \$86.8 million and state NOLs of \$64.0 million, which begin to expire in 2028 unless utilized.
+The deferred tax assets were fully offset by a valuation allowance as of December 31, 2019 and 2018, and no income tax benefit has been recognized in our consolidated statements of operations.

-Pursuant to Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, annual use of our pre-change NOLs may be limited in the post-change period in the event that an "ownership change" occurs, which is generally defined as a cumulative change in equity ownership by "5% shareholders" that exceeds 50 percentage points over a rolling three-year period.
+Pursuant to Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, annual use of our prechange NOLs may be limited in the post-change period in the event that an "ownership change" occurs, which is generally defined as a cumulative change in equity ownership by "5% shareholders" that exceeds 50 percentage points over a rolling three-year period.
 We determined that an ownership change occurred on May 30, 2014, resulting in a limitation of approximately \$1.1 million per year being imposed on the use of our pre-change NOLs of approximately \$49.0 million.
-This limitation will be increased in the first five years after the ownership change by the amounts of recognized built-in gains as determined under the tax rules, which increase should be approximately \$2.3 million in each such year.
-An additional Section 382 ownership change was deemed to have occurred followiong our secondary offering in December 2018 resulting in a limitation of approximately \$9.7 million per year.
+An additional Section 382 ownership change was deemed to have occurred following our follow-on offering in December 2018 resulting in a limitation of approximately \$9.7 million per year.